When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

-Over the last couple of years I’ve test ridden quite a few electric scooter and they’re great fun to ride.
-From a practical viewpoint they’re also an ideal solution for personal mobility.
+Over the last couple of years, I’ve test ridden quite a few electric scooters and they’re great fun to ride.
+From a practical viewpoint, they’re also an ideal solution for personal mobility.
 Whether you’re popping out to meet some friends or you want a hassle-free way to get to work, e-scooters are just the job!

 ⚠E-Scooter legal notice (for UK residents)

 When I first tested an e-scooter over two years ago, I was certain they would be legal by now.
 I was even more sure they would feature in the post-pandemic landscape as more and more commuters turned their back on crowded public transport.

 At the time of writing this article, the law still hasn’t been updated, and if you’re unlucky and get stopped by an overzealous police officer, you face having your e-scooter impounded and up to 6 penalty points on your driving licence (if you have one).

 This needs to change.
 The government are constantly saying how we need to drive less and live greener, cleaner lives – e-scooters should be part of the solution and their use should be encouraged not criminalised.
 Vital police resources are being wasted by stopping people and confiscating scooters – although some areas of the UK seem to be more e-scooter friendly than others.

 All of the cheap electric scooters that I have come across seem to be well-built and sturdy, and so far I haven’t experienced any long-term issues with the electrics and battery.

 My favourite one to date is the Kugoo Kirin S1, as it has just enough power to haul my heavy frame along at a decent pace.
 I eventually sold the Kugoo S1 to a friend, and he’s still using it to take him from the train station to the university campus.